 The only way to stop the moving of air and moisture within a building's structure is with an air and vapor barrier.
 One inch of spray Polyurethane foam insulation properly installed throughout the building structure can prevent more heat loss than all the fiber insulation that can be crammed into the structures walls.

-What is the Stack Effect?The "stack effect" is when warm air moves upwards in a house.
+The "stack effect" is when warm air moves upwards in a house.
 This happens in summer and winter.
 Warm air rises - because it's lighter than cold air.
 So when it rises, what happens?
 It escapes out of the upper levels of our homes through recessed lighting fixtures, fan fixtures, etc. But we can't create a vacuum in our homes so when air escapes new air has to come in to replace the air that escaped.
 Where does the new air enter the house? ...at the lower levels, through your floors above the crawl space, at your top plate, around windows, through under-insulated walls, vents and other leaks in the home envelope.

-Spray Foam FAQ’s
+Spray Foam Insulation FAQs

-Closed-Cell spray Polyurethane foam is highly dense and when sprayed expands up to 30 times its original liquid volume producing an R-value per inch of 6.4+.
+Closed-Cell spray Polyurethane Foam is highly dense and when sprayed expands up to 30 times its original liquid volume producing an R-value per inch of 6.4+.
 In Closed-Cell spray foam, cells or bubbles in the foam are compacted together, are not broken and each is filled with an inert gas selected to make the insulation value of the foam as high as possible.
 An example of Closed-Cell foam insulation that we benefit from every day would be the insulation found in your refrigerator and freezer.

 The advantages of Closed-Cell foam include its strength, higher R-value, and greater resistance to the leakage of air or water vapor making it ideal for windy, damp and water prone locations, such as coastal areas, below grade, crawl spaces, or for the whole house.
 For many of our clients, Closed-Cell foam is the product of choice.
 While more expensive than Open-Cell foam because of its density, at 1 inch thickness Closed-Cell foam develops an air barrier and at 2 inches a moisture barrier.
 Closed-Cell Spray Foam is the only FEMA approved flood resistant insulation material.